Pwnc: O Dywysog i Reslwr Croeswisgo / Subject: From a Prince to a Cross-dressing Wrestler

 The 309 Punk Project is a really extraordinary organisation - born of the necessity and desire to save one of the oldest punk houses in the US (there’s no real UK equivalent to a punk house, but it’s most akin to a squat or a very cheap house lived in by musicians, artists, and activists, also being used to stage gigs and events).
 They have successfully preserved the house, which now contains an archive to Pensacola’s subcultures, a recording studio, an artist-in-residence programme, and a couple of long-term residents still living upstairs.

-The EP makes these stories publicly accessible in a unique and original way and is available across all streaming services.
+The EP makes all these stories publicly accessible in a unique and original way and is available across all streaming services.
 As well as the EP, the project has been presented publicly as an illustrated talk and an exhibition, once at UCA Farnham (Feb 2025) and again at Pensacola Museum of Art (Oct 2025).

 This project/residency was made possible by an International Opportunities Grant from Wales Arts International.